Harry Reid says Trump is damaging the country but warns against impeachment

 “If Bill Clinton or either of the Bushes or anyone had had someone with 1/100th of his ethical problems he would have been gone,” he said.

-To show “what kind of a person he is, when I injured myself, I couldn’t sleep in a bed for 4 months,” said Reid.
+To show “what kind of a person he is, when I injured myself, I couldn’t sleep in a bed for four months,” said Reid, referring to injuries he suffered exercising at home in January 2015.

 “I had 12 hours of surgery on my face, broke all the bones in my face.
 What did he say?
 Did he send me a note of sympathy?
 He said, words to the effect ‘hope Reid tries another accident, gets hurt again.'
 How about that?”